tdwg/tcs2/docs/tcs-terms/README.md

 ### 1.1.
 Status of this document and its content

-While TCS is in public review everything in this document is preliminary.
-Once ratified, this **Introduction** will be informative and the **Namespace** and **Borrowed terms** sections normative.
+The **Introduction** in this document is informative and the **Namespace** and **Borrowed terms** sections are normative.
 Within the **Vocabulary** section the Identifier, Type, Definition and Usage for terms are normative.
-The assignement of properties to classes is normative unless Usage says differently.
 For borrowed terms Usage is normative only in the sense that it specifies how the term should be used within TCS.
 All other parts, including Label, Comments and Examples, are informative.
+The assignment of properties to classes is also informative, although most properties can only be reasonably used in the class in which they are organised.
+For the properties that can be used in more than one TCS class this has been indicated in the notes.

 ### 1.2.
 RFC keywords